Trademark Engine Logo

 If somebody infringes on a trademarked identifier, your most obvious course of action is to sue them.
 You would need to show that the offending party is using a name, logo, or slogan that is likely to cause consumer confusion.

-If you win a lawsuit against someone who stole your trademarked material, the judge may impose several penalties on the offending party.
-Typically, these are monetary penalties, such as fines, judgment payments, and the payment of your court costs.
+If you win a lawsuit against someone who stole your trademarked material, a court may impose several penalties on the offending party.
+Typically, these are monetary penalties, judgment payments, and sometimes the payment of court costs.
 In some cases, a judge may issue an injunction to prevent the offender from using the trademarked material again.

 Choose the Correct Protection

 You can ensure your work has the appropriate protection by choosing correctly between patents, trademarks, and copyrights.
-If you fail to protect your work, you can lead others to use it and risk losing the ability to monetize it as effectively.
+If you fail to protect your work, you may make it easier for others to use it and reduce your ability to monetize it effectively.